DylanCaiCoding/MMKV-KTX/README.md

 }
 ```

-If you already have a parent class that cannot be inherited from, implement `IMMKVOwner by MMKVOwner(mmapID)`, such as:
+If there is already a parent class that cannot be inherited, implement `IMMKVOwner by MMKVOwner(mmapID)`, like this:

 ```kotlin
 object SettingsRepository : BaseRepository(), IMMKVOwner by MMKVOwner(mmapID = "settings") {